Careers360 Logo

 Question:8

-Does gall bladder make bile?
+Does the gall bladder make bile?

 Answer:

-No. the Bile juice is produced by the liver.
+No. The bile juice is produced by the liver.

 Question:9